A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Introduction

 Therefore, a coinductive representation is more like a semantics, a mathematical definition; in particular, one cannot extract algorithms from an analysis based on it.
 For this reason, an alternative, \emph{finitary} representation of solution spaces is desired, and we develop, for intuitionistic implication logic, one such representation in the form of a (``normal'', i.\,e., inductive) typed lambda-calculus.
 Besides formal sums (to express choice in the search procedure), this calculus has fixed points, to capture cyclic structure; moreover, fixed-point variables enjoy a relaxed form of binding, since cycle structure has to be captured up to the inference rule of contraction.

-Our main result is that the B\"ohm forests that appear as solution spaces of sequents can be interpreted as semantics of a typed term in this finitary typed lambda-calculus.
+Our main result is that the forests that appear as full solution spaces of logical sequents can be interpreted as semantics of a typed term in this finitary typed lambda-calculus.
 For the Horn fragment (where nesting of implications to the left is disallowed), this works very smoothly without surprises (\cite[Theorem 15]{FICS2013}).
-The full implicational case, however, needs some subtleties concerning the fixed-point variables over which the greatest fixed points are formed and about capturing redundancy that comes from the introduction of several hypotheses that suppose the same formula---hypotheses that would be identified by applications of the inference rule of contraction.
-The interpretation of the finite expressions in terms of B\"ohm forests needs, in the full case, a special operation, defined on B\"ohm forests, that we call \emph{co-contraction} (contraction bottom-up).
-Without this operation, certain repetitive patterns in the solution spaces due to the presence of negative occurrences of implications could not be identified.
+The full implicational case, however, needs some subtleties to capture redundancy that comes from the introduction of several hypotheses that suppose the same formula---hypotheses that would be identified by applications of the inference rule of contraction.
+In the finitary calculus, a relaxed form of binding is adopted for the fixed-point variables over which the greatest fixed points are formed; and the interpretation of such finite expressions in terms of forests needs, in the full case, a special operation, defined on forests, that we call \emph{decontraction} (contraction bottom-up \footnote{This operation was called co-contraction in \cite{FICS2013}.}).
+Without this operation, certain repetitive patterns in the full solution spaces due to the presence of negative occurrences of implications could not be matched on the semantical side.
 With it, we obtain the finitary representation (Theorem~\ref{thm:FullProp}).

+This result lays the foundation for an original approach to proof search.
+Given a sequent, proof search is run once, not to solve a certain problem (e.\,g., deciding if the sequent is provable), but to generate the finitary representation of the entire solution space.
+This representation becomes thus available for later use (and reuse), in whatever \emph{a posteriori} analysis we wish to carry out (e.\,g., solve a decision or counting problem); and the analysis consists typically in giving the finitary term representing the solution space to a recursive predicate or function, whose definition is driven by the syntax of the finitary calculus.
+The potential of this methodology has been proved elsewhere \cite{EspiritoSantoMatthesPintoInhabitation,JESRMLP-FI2019}, in the study of proof search in $\LJT$ and the simply-typed $\lambda$-calculus.
+But here we will offer new results in the same vein, namely extensive generalizations of the so-called ``monatomic theorem'' \cite{HindleyBasicSimple}.